Frank Sinatra Jr.: Kidnapping

 On December 8, 1963, Sinatra, 19 years old, was kidnapped from Harrah's Lake Tahoe (Room 417) and held for ransom.
 He was released two days later after his father paid the $240,000 ransom demanded by the kidnappers.
-His father had offered $1 million, but the kidnappers strangely declined the larger offer.
+His father had offered $1 million, but the kidnappers declined the larger offer.
 In a later interview with Ira Glass, kidnapper Barry Keenan said that he initially intended to earn back the ransom over years and pay it back to Sinatra's father.
 Keenan, Johnny Irwin, and Joe Amsler were soon captured, prosecuted for kidnapping, convicted, and sentenced to long prison terms, of which they served only small portions.
 Mastermind Keenan was later adjudged to have been legally insane at the time of the crime and hence not legally responsible for his actions.
 Famed attorney Gladys Root represented Irwin.

 The kidnappers demanded that all communication be conducted by payphone.
 During these conversations, Sinatra's father became concerned that he would not have enough coins, which prompted him to carry 10 dimes with him at all times for the rest of his life; he was even buried with 10 dimes in his pocket.

 At the time of the kidnapping, Sinatra's father and the Rat Pack were filming Robin and the 7 Hoods.
 The stress of the kidnapping, in addition to the assassination of his close friend John F. Kennedy just a few weeks prior to the kidnapping, caused Sinatra's father to seriously consider shutting down production, although the film was ultimately completed.

 Career

 By his early teens Sinatra had begun performing at local clubs.
 At the age of 19, he became the vocalist for Sam Donahue's band.
 He also spent considerable time with Duke Ellington, learning the music business.

 Sinatra spent most of his early career on the road.
+In 1965, he composed music for the film, the Beach Girls and the Monster.
 By 1968, he had performed in 47 states and 30 countries, had appeared as a guest on several television shows including two episodes of The Smothers Brothers Comedy Hour with his sister Nancy, hosted a 10-week summer replacement series for The Dean Martin Show, had sung with his own band in Las Vegas casinos, and had been the opening act for bigger names at other casinos.
 During that time, he gained a reputation for rigorous rehearsals and demanding high standards for his musicians.